j-manli/soc-analyst-notebook/cheatsheets/mde_triage_queries/Endpoint-Triage-Runbook.md

 * Activity is unusual but not clearly malicious
 * Additional validation is required

-Document the unanswered question.
+Document the specific unanswered question.

-Example:

-> PowerShell activity remains unexplained.
-Additional investigation is required to determine the purpose of the observed outbound connection and subsequent file creation.

 ---

 ## Suspicious / Escalate

-Examples of evidence that may support escalation include:
+Examples of evidence that may support escalation:

 * Malicious or highly suspicious command lines
 * Suspicious process chains
 * Payload download followed by execution
+* Suspicious external communication
-* Credential access behavior
+* Credential activity
 * Persistence
+* Security-control modification
 * Lateral movement
 * Known malicious infrastructure
-* Suspicious indicators appearing across multiple endpoints
+* Suspicious indicators across multiple endpoints

 Document the sequence of events and supporting evidence.